dask/dask/docs/source/delayed.rst

 Example
 -------

+Visit https://examples.dask.org/delayed.html to see and run examples using Dask Delayed.

 Sometimes we face problems that are parallelizable, but don't fit into high-level abstractions like Dask Array or Dask DataFrame.
 Consider the following example: